 These books should keep her busy for a while.

-And don’t worry.
-She will return to fantasy, journeying to Middle Earth and more lands, even though Narnia will remain her favorite.
+And don’t worry, after she has read The Chronicles of Narnia, she will return to fantasy.
+She will journey to Middle Earth and more lands, even though Narnia will remain her favorite.
 She’ll read the books so many times that she’ll have them basically memorized.

 How do I know?